 - Using an angled pick or small plastic pry bar, pull on the edges of the upper dash panel until the push pin pressure releases tension on the dash panel.
 Disconnect the electric connectors behind the panel.

 - Remove the four screws that hold the radio in place and disconnect the electrical fitting and the antenna lead.

-Removing the Steering Wheel
+Step 9: Remove the Steering Wheel

 - Two plastic steering column covers (upper and lower) are behind the steering wheel.
 Remove the screws in the lower cover.

 - Pry the plastics apart, then remove the covers.

 - There is a shift selector locking cable leading from the steering wheel ignition to the center console transmission shift selector.
 Detach the cable from the shift selector.

 - Remove the bolts that hold the metal plate below the steering column.